Mordarski-Networks/Mordarski-Networks-assets/hosts/README.md

 - https://someonewhocares.org/hosts/

-Without this information, I wouldn't be able to make this hosts file.
+Without this information, our company wouldn't be able to make this hosts file.